 Hair is to be clean, combed and neatly trimmed.
 Sideburns, moustaches, and beards should also be clean and neatly trimmed.
+Protective hairstyles, including braids, locks, and twists, and natural hair are permitted.

 Any exceptions to the dress standards must be approved by the employee's supervisor based on job requirements.